Learning skills to last a lifetime – Registration begins November 1

 YMCA member discount: If you are a member of the Greater Burlington YMCA or your local YMCA, you will receive a one time per family (not camper) discount of $50.
 Membership must be current, and is subject to verification.

-Military Discount: Eligible military families receive 50% off their camp tuition.
+Military Discount: Eligible military families receive a discount off their camp tuition.
 Please contact the camp office to determine eligibility.
 802-652-8180 or [email protected]

 Transportation Fee: Does your son need transportation to camp from Burlington International Airport or Montreal Airport?
 Camp will provide transportation to/from those locations for a fee.
 Please provide detailed information on our travel form.
 The fee for round trip transportation to and from Burlington Airport is $115.
 The fee for round trip transportation to and from Montreal is $220.